codingColinMcM/Employee-Information-Database-MySQL/README.md

 # Employee-Information-Database-MySQL

 Revature has been moving along lately.
-I really should be asking questions about what the next steps in the employment
+I really should be asking questions about what the next steps in the employment pipeline

 ## Description